 Web hosts are companies that provide space on a server they own for use by their clients as well as providing Internet connectivity, typically in a data center.
-Webhosts can also provide data center space and connectivity to the Internet for servers they do not own to be located in their data center, called colocation.
+Reliable web hosting can provide data center space and connectivity to the Internet for servers they do not own to be located in their data center, called colocation.

 Each Web Host offers a wide variety of services.
 The majority offer the following services: